The Comic Artist and His Assistants

 The Comic Artist and His Assistants (マンガ家さんとアシスタントさんと, Mangaka-san to Ashisutanto-san to) is a Japanese four-panel manga series written and illustrated by Hiroyuki.
 It was serialized in Square Enix's seinen manga magazine Young Gangan from February 1, 2008 to September 21, 2012 and the chapters collected into 10 tankōbon volumes.
 A sequel titled The Comic Artist and His Assistants 2 was serialized from August 2, 2013 to June 6, 2014.
 An anime television series adaptation animated by Zexcs aired between April 7, 2014 and June 23, 2014.

 Plot

-Manga author Yūki Aito is an incredibly perverted man whose main loves and desires is to love everyone close to him and draw panties.
+Manga author Yūki Aito is an incredibly perverted man whose main loves and desires is to love everyone close to him and draw ladies' underwear.
 His assistant, Ashisu, is constantly put into awkward situations and is forced to cope with Aito's shenanigans.